-SCHEDULE OF COUNCIL'S PROPORTIONATE SHARE OF THE NET PENSION ASSET JUNE 30, 2015
+SCHEDULE OF COUNCIL'S PROPORTIONATE SHARE OF THE NET PENSION ASSET JUNE 30, 2016

-Proportionate Proportionate Share of the NPA Pension Plan's Fiduciary Net of the Net Proportionate Covered as a Percentage of Position as a Pension Share of Employee Covered Payroll Percentage of Total Date Asset (NPA) the NPA Payroll (3)/(4) Pension Liability (1) (2) (3) (4) (5) (6) 2014 36.0000% \$ 231,364 \$ 601,223 38.48% 146.20%
+Proportionate Pension Plan's Proportionate Share of the NPA Fiduciary Net of the Net Proportionate as a Percentage of Position as a Pension Share of Covered Covered Payroll Percentage of Total Date Asset (NPA) the NPA Payroll (3)/(4) Pension Asset (1) (2) (3) (4) (5) (6)

-This schedule is intended to report information for 10 years.
-2015 is the first year for this presentation, no other data is available.
-Additional years will be included when available.
+This schedule is intended to show information for 10 years.
+Information prior to the 2014 valuation is not available.
+However, additional years will be included as they become available.

-SCHEDULE OF EMPLOYER CONTRIBUTIONS FOR THE YEAR ENDED JUNE 30, 2015
+SCHEDULE OF EMPLOYER CONTRIBUTIONS FOR THE YEAR ENDED JUNE 30, 2016